Skip to content

 • Please read the full Competition Terms & Conditions before entering

-• Winners and authors who have made the shortlist will be notified by email no later than Friday 27th June 2025.
-The public announcement of winners and shortlisted entries will also be made by then.
+• Winners and authors who have made the shortlist will be notified by email no later than Friday 26th June 2026.
+The public announcement of winners and shortlisted entries will also be made by that date.

 Frequently Asked Questions